tomasen/zero-downtime-daemon/README.md

 There are sample programs in the "examples" directory.

-Basic intergration steps are:
+Basic integration steps are:

-1. Initialize a channel and perpare a goroutine to handler new net.Listener
+1. Initialize a channel and prepare a goroutine to handler new net.Listener
 2. Call `gozd.Daemonize(Context, chan net.Listener)` to initialize `gozd` & obtain a channel to receive exit signal from `gozd`.
 3. Wait till daemon send a exit signal, do some cleanup if you want.